-During the last five years, the Department has served an average of approximately 100 graduate students per semester and awarded 27 graduate degrees per year.
+During the last ten years, the Department has served an average of approximately 80 graduate students per semester and awarded an average of 26 Masters degrees per year and 3 Doctorates per year.

 OBJECTIVES

 Our Civil Engineering graduates will address the challenges that they will face in their careers, pursue life-long learning, and continue to develop their problem-solving skills.
 They will also exhibit leadership and team-building skills in a bilingual setting, provide quality service to the profession, to our government, and to our society, and function as effective members of interdisciplinary teams.